Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Introduction

-Three mechanisms mainly contribute to the GW spectrum produced by a FOPT: (i) collisions of scalar‑field bubble walls (often modeled with the thin‑wall/envelope approximation), (ii) long‑lived acoustic (sound‑wave) modes in the plasma, and (iii) magnetohydrodynamic turbulence.
-When friction between bubble walls and the ambient plasma is significant, most of the released vacuum energy goes into bulk fluid motion, and the sound‑wave contribution typically dominates~\cite{Hindmarsh:2013xza,Hindmarsh:2017gnf,Hindmarsh:2019phv,Caprini:2009yp,RoperPol:2019wvy}.
-Quantitative predictions in this regime rely on large‑scale numerical simulations, which are computationally costly and make it difficult to map spectral features across wide regions of parameter space.
+Three mechanisms mainly contribute to the GW spectrum produced by a FOPT: (i) collisions of scalar-field bubble walls (often modeled with the thin-wall/envelope approximation), (ii) long-lived acoustic (sound-wave) modes in the plasma, and (iii) magnetohydrodynamic turbulence.
+When friction between bubble walls and the ambient plasma is significant, most of the released vacuum energy goes into bulk fluid motion, and the sound-wave contribution typically dominates~\cite{Hindmarsh:2013xza,Hindmarsh:2017gnf,Hindmarsh:2019phv,Caprini:2009yp,RoperPol:2019wvy}.
+Quantitative predictions in this regime rely on large-scale numerical simulations, which are computationally costly and make it difficult to map spectral features across wide regions of parameter space.
 In contrast, when the interaction with the plasma is sufficiently weak, the bubble walls “run away,” accelerating toward the speed of light.
-In this regime the GW signal is dominated by the scalar‑field (bubble‑wall) contribution, which admits controlled semi‑analytic treatments and substantially reduces numerical cost~\cite{Kosowsky:1992rz,Kosowsky:1992vn,Kamionkowski:1993fg,Huber:2008hg,Bodeker:2009qy,Weir:2016tov,Jinno:2016vai,Konstandin:2017sat,Jinno:2017fby,Cutting:2018tjt,Megevand:2021juo}.
+In this regime the GW signal is dominated by the scalar-field (bubble-wall) contribution, which admits controlled semi-analytic treatments and substantially reduces numerical cost~\cite{Kosowsky:1992rz,Kosowsky:1992vn,Kamionkowski:1993fg,Huber:2008hg,Bodeker:2009qy,Weir:2016tov,Jinno:2016vai,Konstandin:2017sat,Jinno:2017fby,Cutting:2018tjt,Megevand:2021juo,Cai:2023guc}.

-Recent interest has focused on supercooled FOPTs, which arise naturally in theories with approximate conformal symmetry (e.g., a dilaton‑like or dark‑sector scalar)\cite{Ellis:2019oqb,Lewicki:2019gmv,Lewicki:2020jiv,Ellis:2020nnr,Lewicki:2022pdb} (see also\cite{Konstandin:2011dr,Megevand:2016lpr,Ellis:2018mja,Hashino:2018wee,Brdar:2018num,Fujikura:2019oyi}).
-Such transitions may occur in a hidden sector that is decoupled from the visible plasma, making the runaway‑bubble scenario particularly well motivated.
+Recent interest has focused on supercooled FOPTs, which arise naturally in theories with approximate conformal symmetry (e.g., a dilaton-like or dark-sector scalar)\cite{Ellis:2019oqb,Lewicki:2019gmv,Lewicki:2020jiv,Ellis:2020nnr,Lewicki:2022pdb} (see also\cite{Konstandin:2011dr,Megevand:2016lpr,Ellis:2018mja,Hashino:2018wee,Brdar:2018num,Fujikura:2019oyi}).
+Such transitions may occur in a hidden sector that is decoupled from the visible plasma, making the runaway-bubble scenario particularly well motivated.
 An important complication for supercooled transitions is that their characteristic duration can be comparable to the Hubble time, so that cosmic expansion can noticeably modify both the amplitude and the spectral shape of the resulting GW background.
-In this situation, flat‑space formulae become inadequate, and a treatment that consistently incorporates the expanding Friedmann–Lemaître–Robertson–Walker (FLRW) background is required.
+In this situation, formulae in Minkovski spacetime become inadequate, and a treatment that consistently incorporates the expanding Friedmann–Lemaître–Robertson–Walker (FLRW) background is required.